jenisys/invoke-cleanup/README.rst

 EXAMPLE: Use common cleanup tasks
 ------------------------------------------------------------------------------

-The following code snippets show how `invoke-tasklet-cleanup`_ tasks should be used in your own invoke tasks:
+The following code snippets show how `invoke-cleanup`_ tasks should be used in your own invoke tasks:

 .. code-block:: python